pmndrs/zustand/docs/guides/ssr-and-hydration.md

 ### React

-Let's say we want to render an statefull app using react.
+Let's say we want to render a stateful app using React.
 In order to do that we need to use `express`, `react`, `react-dom/server` and `react-dom/client`.

 Let's dive into that: